This article originally appeared on VICE Australia

 About three months ago a guy we'll call Michael was prescribed a stimulant medication for his ADHD.
 He takes it three times a week, on and off, and he gets the bugs.
 They appear when he stays still for too long or is exposed to heavy light and sound.
 He knows they're not real, but the only thing he can do is try to ignore them.

 He'd had the feeling before but this time he panicked.
 He ripped off his sheets and started looking for bugs.
-At first he couldn't find anything, but when he looked closer he found a small translucent bug about a millimeter in length.
+At first he couldn't find anything, but when he looked closer he found a small translucent bug about a millimetre in length.
 Then more.
-Then they were everywhere, some darker than others, like the static on a television screen.
+Then they were everywhere, some darker than others like the static on a television screen.

 "After a while I gave up," he said.
 "I was tired and just lay in bed.
 The crawling continued and I took about an hour to fall asleep.
 I would wake up several times during the night and feel a nasty itch, so I knew they were still there.
 This continued for three days at the same intensity."